-- (1) The Taxation Administration Act 1999 applies to this division as if a lease variation charge for a chargeable variation were a tax payable from the day the development application in relation to the chargeable variation is approved. - (2) For this division, a tax liability in relation to a chargeable variation only arises if the planning and land authority executes a variation of the lease to which the chargeable variation relates. - Note The planning and land authority must not execute a variation of a nominal rent lease unless the lessee has paid, or deferred, the lease variation charge worked out under s 276C less any remission under s 278, plus any increase under s 279 (see s 276B (1) and s 276C).
+- (1) The Taxation Administration Act 1999 applies to this division as if a lease variation charge for a chargeable variation were a tax liability from the day the development application in relation to the chargeable variation is approved. - (2) However, the tax liability is only payable if the planning and land authority executes a variation of the lease to which the chargeable variation relates. - Note 1 The time for payment of the tax liability for the lease variation charge may be extended to a time after the date of execution of the lease variation under a deferral arrangement (see s 279AB (2)). - Note 2 A charge on the land under the Taxation Administration Act 1999, s 56H arises when the tax liability becomes payable. - Note 3 The planning and land authority must not execute a variation of a nominal rent lease unless the lessee has paid, or deferred, the lease variation charge worked out under s 276C less any remission under s 278, plus any increase under s 279 (see s 276B (1) and s 276C).